bx-sh/run.sh/README.md

 $ source "run-command.sh"
 ```

-The `run` function returns the underlying command's exit or return code
+The `run` function returns the underlying command or function's exit or return code

 ```sh
 $ run ls